What We Leave Behind

 ![]() |

 It’s a dream I have again and again.
-My grandmother’s red wooden house with the tire swing outside that was always full of wasps.
-Inside, rooms that unfold into other rooms that never existed.
+My grandmother’s red wooden house with the tire swing outside.
+A swing that was, incidentally, always full of wasps.
+Inside the dream, there are rooms that unfold into other rooms that never existed.
 Full of shadeless lamps and boxes of photographs covered in dust.
-Thick curtains, a black lacquer box filled with nail polishes and tiny white sample lipsticks, all in her signature bright red.
+Thick curtains that are creased from folding.
+A black lacquer box filled with nail polishes and tiny white sample lipsticks, all in my grandmother’s favorite signature bright red.
 I wander through only to find yet another closet behind another closet.
 A hole in the wall that leads to a chamber filled with more objects.
 The fiddle that once hung on the wall above the black and white television set.
-The large atomic clock that never worked.
+The large midcentury atomic-style clock that never worked.
 The set of illustrated encyclopedias I inherited when she died.

 After she was gone, my mother and my aunt burned most of my grandmother’s clothes in a bonfire in the yard, piling sheer robes and marabou slippers and glittering costume jewelry on the pyre.
 We sat in the living room with albums and boxes of photos that needed sorting.
-As my fingers moved over them, It was the first time I ever remember being overwhelmed by history, by objects.
+As my fingers moved over them, It was the first time I ever remember being overwhelmed by history.
+Overwhelmed by objects.
 By the weight and volume of them.
 Smiling faces of strangers and family alike across decades and several states.
+They felt heavy inside, like a bag of rocks I would carry for the rest of my life.

 *

-In addition to the encyclopedias my mother eventually threw out decades later, I inherited an orange flower sofa that sat in our basement for years.
-In college, still living with my parents, I hauled it up the stairs to my room.
-Years later, I hauled it to an apartment with glorious floors and a sleeping porch, but had to abandon it one night when I moved rather stealthily in the night.
-I left the sofa, though I had once harvested a single pearl clip-on earring from its cushions.
+In addition to the encyclopedias my mother eventually threw out decades later, I inherited a small gold jewelry box, lined in red velvet with a cameo lid adorned with a dancing couple.
+Also, an orange and brown flowered sofa that sat in our basement for years.
+In college, still living with my parents, I hauled it up the stairs to my room for some extra seating.
+Years later, I moved it into an apartment with glorious floors and a sleeping porch.
+Months later, I had to abandon it when I broke my lease and moved out rather stealthily under the cover of night.
+I left the sofa, though I had once harvested one of my grandmother’s single pearl clip-on earring from its cushions.
 This I kept.

-From my paternal grandmother, I inherited a small porcelain jewelry box with cherry blossoms.
-A box I have broken and glued back together after multiple mishaps.
-A small red diary with a kitten on it detailing the small dailyness of the last year of her life.
+From my paternal grandmother who dies when I was six, I inherited several sets of vintage salt & pepper shakes shaped like saint bernards and siamese cats.
+Trophies from their years of breeding show dogs.
+A small porcelain jewelry box with cherry blossoms.
+The box, I have broken and glued it back together after multiple mishaps.
+Most importantly, a small red diary with a kitten.
+Inside, the small dailyness of the last year of her life.
 Including passing mentions of pain and cancer diagnoses that eventually took her.
 For years, it remained unread.

 *